kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ## Day 4: Kogumotori-goe to Koguchi
 <span class="subtitle">Long ridges and thoughts</span>

 We woke up to a gut punch before coffee.
-My wife's and my knees are hurting, and my back is doing a serious complaining, while today's trail is the toughest.
+Both my wife's knees and mine are hurting, and my back is doing a serious complaining, while today's trail is the toughest.

 The 13km *Kogumotori-goe* (小雲取越) trail's first third scores 4 out of 5 in difficulty.
 It's a gradual 470 meters climb to *Hyakken-gura*, harder than Day One, which was already quite taxing.
 More pressing is the fact that *Koguchi* (小口) has no lodging available today, so we must arrive before 5pm to catch the last bus to *Shingu* (新宮).
 The trail estimates say 6-8 hours.